-Vegetables in raw dog food – do they belong there or not?
-I’ve been asked that question a few times, and the answer is that it depends.
+Raw dog food with vegetables – do they belong in there or not?
+I’ve been asked that question a few times, and the answer is – it depends!

 If you feed a truly balanced, whole prey model diet, you don’t need to add veggies.

 That said, here’s what you’ll learn in this blog post:

 - Why you don’t need vegetables if you feed whole prey

 - How to add vegetables to raw dog food

 - What vegetables to add to raw dog food

 - DIY veggie/fruit/herb recipe for raw dog food